LeiRui/M4-visualization-exp/README.md

 ```

 ## On RcvTime Dataset
-Before running `run-RcvTime-exp.sh`, prepare the workspace as follows
+Before running `run-RcvTime-exp.sh`, update the HOME_PATH in it and prepare the workspace as follows.
-(or update the corresponding paths in the `run-RcvTime-exp.sh`):
 ```
-/data3/raw_data/rl/RcvTime
+$HOME_PATH/RcvTime
 ---- RcvTime.csv
 ---- OverlapGenerator.class
----- OverlapGenerator.java (before javac, remove package header in the source code) /data3/ruilei/rl/iotdb-server-0.12.4 (`chmod +x *` on the bash files in the sbin directory) /data3/ruilei/rl/iotdb-engine-example.properties /data3/ruilei/rl/tool.sh /data3/ruilei/rl/ProcessResult.class /data3/ruilei/rl/ProcessResult.java (before javac, remove package header in the source code) /data3/ruilei/rl/SumResultUnify.class /data3/ruilei/rl/SumResultUnify.java (before javac, remove package header in the source code) /data3/ruilei/rl/RcvTime_testspace
+---- OverlapGenerator.java (before javac, remove package header in the source code)
+$HOME_PATH/iotdb-server-0.12.4 (`chmod +x *` on the bash files in the sbin directory)
+$HOME_PATH/iotdb-engine-example.properties
+$HOME_PATH/tool.sh
+$HOME_PATH/ProcessResult.class
+$HOME_PATH/ProcessResult.java (before javac, remove package header in the source code)
+$HOME_PATH/SumResultUnify.class
+$HOME_PATH/SumResultUnify.java (before javac, remove package header in the source code)
+$HOME_PATH/RcvTime_testspace
 ---- WriteRcvTime-0.12.4.jar
 ---- QueryRcvTime-0.12.4.jar
----- query_experiment.sh [Remember to update the path of the query jar used in it]
+---- query_experiment.sh [Remember to update the HOME_PATH in it]
 ```

 Then you can run `run-RcvTime-exp.sh` to perform the experiments.